15931/ST446/Week04/class/hive_gcp.md

 * Please make sure to delete the cluster and bucket after you are done with all of this week's exercises!

-## 1. Submit a hive job with a file
+## 1. Submit a Hive job with a file

 Here we create a table using [dblp_gcp.q](dblp_gcp.q).

-The first step is to have a look at the file and edit it to reflect your bucket name: replace the `'gs://jialin-bucket/data/';` with your gcp bucket name and folder in which you put `author-large.txt`
+The first step is to have a look at the file and edit it to reflect your bucket name: replace `'gs://jialin-bucket/data/';` with your GCP bucket name and folder in which you put `author-large.txt`

-Then submit the hive job by running the following commands in terminal of your laptop:
+Then submit the Hive job by running the following commands in terminal of your laptop:

 ```
 gcloud beta dataproc jobs submit hive --cluster [your cluster name] --file [path/to/dblp_gcp.q]